Are You an Expert on Sci-fi Tech?

 Fact!
 Los Angeles-based Aerofex has developed technology that provides vertical thrust for unmanned and manned aerial vehicles and the tech has been proven in flight.
 Image credit: Aerofex

-Arrange a customized Exponential Technology and Strategy Program today to gain a better understanding of how your competitive landscape is changing thanks to very real technologies like artificial intelligence, robotics, nanotech, sensors, and digital biology.
-This tailored program will help you develop the strategy you need to succeed in this era of unprecedented disruption.
+Our 10x Strategy Development solution will help you gain a better understanding of how your competitive landscape is changing thanks to very real technologies like artificial intelligence, robotics, nanotech, sensors, and digital biology.
+This highly interactive program will help you explore, envision, and unlock the future of your organization.

-You might also be interested in a SciFi Design Intelligence Workshop that uses the power of science fiction storytelling to help you and your innovation team start building products and services today for your customers of tomorrow.
+You might also be interested in our 10x Innovation Sprint solution that is designed to help you bring breakthrough ideas to market faster.
+As part of this solution, we offer workshops that apply science fiction storytelling to help you and your innovation team start building products and services today for your customers of tomorrow.